 5 great reasons to extend activities.
 Published 10 October 2017 Following on from yesterday’s article on classroom activities with scissors, Robert Dobie shares 5 reasons for incorporating extension activities in your lessons, and provides a free worksheet download too!

 It’s tempting to look at what happens in ‘our’ classrooms first and foremost from a teacher’s perspective, and so as an ESL teacher, we might sometimes feel a little guilty when we hear the phrase ‘extend an activity’.
 It might conjure up images of a teacher too lazy or time-stressed to think of new, additional activities and tasks to fill the time we have with our learners.
 Well, leave the guilt aside because, in fact, extending a classroom activity has major benefits for our learners.
-Here are five of them.
-1. Teaching Text Structure Improves Reading Comprehension.
+Teaching Text Structure Improves Reading Comprehension.
 Post by Joanna P.

 An Interview with Dr. Judy Willis.
 Neurologist and Neuroeducation consultant What is neuroplasticity and how does it relate to learning?

 Neuroplasticity refers to the brain’s ability to change or adapt after experiences.
 Memory is held not in individual neurons, but rather in multiple neurons in communication with one another.
 Neurons that regularly communicate with each other to represent knowledge and memories are referred to as a neural network.
 However, one of the most important findings for education is that the brain and its connections are “plastic”; that is it has the ability to change.
 As educators, we are ‘brain changers’ because we promote learning through experiences that activate students’ neural networks as their brains construct memories and knowledge.